fiscol/fugle-assignment-server/readme.md

 Return example:
 ```
-"Your symbols 'FB,AAPL' are unsubscribed!"
+{"Unsubscribe": "Your symbols 'FB,AAPL' are unsubscribed!"}
 ```

 Parameters: